 What shoes to wear in Ibiza clubs?

-Let’s start by highlighting the shoes you can’t/should’nt wear in the clubs.
+Let’s start by highlighting the shoes you can’t/should’nt wear to the nightclubs in Ibiza.

 Don’t Do It:

-Heels: Some club VIP area’s encourage these, but if you are punting (partying) with the regulars, then leave these at home.
+Heels are encouraged by some club VIP areas, but if you are punting (partying) with the regulars, then leave these at home.

-Sneakers/trainers: These can be a good option as long as they are refined.
-For example, a pair of all-black Nike’s or all-white Stan Smith’s will be inconspicuous and provide the comfort you need for the marathon.
+Sneakers/trainers can be a good option as long as they are refined.
+For example, a pair of all-black Nike or all-white Stan Smith’s will be inconspicuous and provide the comfort you need for the marathon.

 What do men wear to clubs in Ibiza?